• Premises Safety

 Once your institution selects its active shooter response approach, identify a security team to lead training efforts.
 This team should include representatives from the administration, school security, local law enforcement, and teachers who can shape the training and practice drills to provide maximum preparedness with minimal trauma.
 Your team also may include parents and students.
 To help ensure training leaves staff and students feeling prepared and not traumatized, your school should:

 • Confirm the training method you employ, and any live practice drills, areage appropriate (see p.
 144).
-For example, you may wish to provide one version of training to adults (teachers and staff) and another version to students.
+You may wish to provide one version of training to adults (teachers and staff) and another version to students.
+Know any limitations you face on training format.
+For example, New York state recently banned realistic shooter drills in schools.

 • Use multiple forms of training.
 In addition to in-person workshops or online courses, conduct tabletop scenarios and training drills using your chosen active shooter response approach to identify potential problems.
 Some schools also use additional training videos to reinforce the course content.